RefactoringTools/wrangler/README.txt

-  ebin                <-  directory for Erlang beam files elisp               <-  elisp source code from Distel src                 <-  Erlang source code from Distel wrangler            <-  All the source cdoe from Wrangler
+  ebin                <-  directory for Erlang beam files elisp               <-  elisp source code from Distel src                 <-  Erlang source code from Distel wrangler            <-  All the source code from Wrangler

 --------------------- how to use the refactorer ----------------